 - The second is that by creating a new commercial route from Europe to Asia, France would harm the British, who control the current route that circles the Cape of Good Hope and leads to Asia.

 Napoleon, however, was forced to give up on his projected canal project due to several errors in the geological analysis of this area.
-Napoleon abandoned this project, yet the Suez canal he envisioned survived the emperor.
+Napoleon abandoned this project, yet the Suez Canal he envisioned survived the emperor.

+4.2.
 Role of the Ottoman Empire

-And the canal was formally opened to ship traffic in 1869.
+The canal was formally opened to ship traffic in 1869.

 5. The Suez Canal Crisis

-UN too voted in favour of 2 state solution, thus on 14 May 1948, Jewish Palestine came into existence.
-Just after its creation, Israel was attacked by the Arab world(Egypt, Jordan, Syria, Iraq, Lebanon) and hence began the First Arab Israel War in 1948.
+Just after its creation, Israel was attacked by the Arab world (Egypt, Jordan, Syria, Iraq, Lebanon) and hence began the First Arab-Israel War in 1948.

 The Suez Canal was nationalised on 26 July 1956 by the President of Egypt, Gamal Abdel Nasser.
 Therefore, in the year 1956, Britain, France, and Israel invaded Egypt to protect their commercial/trade interests dependent on the Suez Canal.
 This war is known as the Suez Canal Crisis.